laipn/company-fit/README.md

 For some reason I don't see this used much in FANGG interviews.
 I suspect this is mostly because it's hard to get a concensus on "good code" vs "bad code" and even harder to measure the value in having "good coders" at a company.

+### "Homework Assignment" interviews

+These interviews typically start by giving a candidate a full specification for a problem.
+The problems are not programming-puzzle because looking up a solution would be too easy.
+Typically they tend to be real-world problems (e.g. design a banking ledger that tracks debit/credits to account ledgers) and often provide a skeleton code base to use.
+Providing a working solution is not hard, the interview relies on the interviewers reviewing the code and asking about certain red-flags or (in rare cases) novelties in the solution.

+This type of interview requires a lot of effort on both of the interviewer and candidate.
+I don't see it used often.

 ### ["Situation, task, action, result"](https://en.wikipedia.org/wiki/Situation,_task,_action,_result)

 Putting this here just for reference.
 Technically all the questions above *are* situational questions.
-In practice I see classical STAR used most often to filter out toxic employee.
+In practice I see classical STAR interviews used most often to filter out behavior.
 However studies [suggests](https://pmc.ncbi.nlm.nih.gov/articles/PMC4856718/) that the reason for the efficacy of STAR is that it selects for individuals "Knowing How You Should Behave" rather than "How You Would Behave".
-This implies STAR is particularly ill-suited for testing for toxicity and show poor [rote-memorization](#rote-memorization) resistance
+This suggests STAR is particularly ill-suited for testing for toxicity and has poor [rote-memorization](#rote-memorization) resistance.
+This is why other interview methods outlined above are used for technical interviews.

 ## Unused Work